Links

 As a linguist, she looks forward to contributing to the study of Chinese language and culture in the US, EU, and beyond.
 By doing so, her research focuses on facilitating Chinese language and culture instruction by accelerating the exchange of quality scholarship, expertise, and teaching materials.

 In particular, her study aims to bridge the gap between theoretical research and in-field Chinese teaching and learning.
 From a usage-based approach, she explores the interaction between Chinese language phenomena and cognition to provide an empirical basis for teaching and learning the language.
-She is also dedicated to the study of online neologisms and social labels in the digital age, which is an angle to explore the interaction between language and human social well-being.
+She is also dedicated to the study of online neologisms and communications in the digital age, which is an angle to explore the interaction between language and human social well-being.